 It all starts with a mother-she's the beginning of a much bigger story.
 A healthy pregnancy and childbirth leads to a lifetime of benefits, both for her own health and prosperity, as well as that of her children, family, community, and nation-for generations to come.
 We call this the "Mom Effect."
-Working with collaborators across sectors, we're making the Mom Effect a reality for communities across the globe.
-Maternal Health in India The Government of India is mobilizing to improve quality of care in the public health system.
+Working with partners across sectors, we're making the Mom Effect a reality for communities across the globe.

+Maternal Health in India

+The Government of India is mobilizing to improve quality of care in the public health system.
 Despite increases in the number of women delivering in health facilities, maternal mortality in India remains too high, indicating inconsistent quality of care.
 Efforts to improve quality among private providers are also needed, especially because they offer up to half of maternity care nationwide.

-What We're Doing MSD for Mothers is working in close collaboration with government, academia, non-profit organizations, professional associations, and private companies to:
+What We're Doing

+MSD for Mothers is working in close collaboration with partners from government, academia, non-profit organizations, professional associations, and private companies to:
-Empower women with the information, choice, and voice needed to access the health care they want

-Equip health providers with innovative products and platforms to offer better quality care
+- Empower women with the information, choice, and voice needed to access the health care they want - Equip health providers with innovative products and platforms to offer better quality care - Strengthen health systems with new models to better financing and deliver quality care

-Strengthen health systems with new models to better finance and deliver quality care We are working with collaborators to establish a national quality certification for private maternity care-Manyata-as a groundbreaking solution to this problem.
+We are working with partners to establish a national quality certification for private maternity care-Manyata- as a groundbreaking solution to this problem.
 Manyata certification recognizes private maternity providers for meeting national quality standards for maternity care and is endorsed and administered by the Federation of Obstetric and Gynecological Societies of India (FOGSI).
 It also equips providers with the tools they need to improve both their businesses and the care they offer patients, and it helps payors identify quality providers more easily.
+Today, over 200 private providers across Uttar Pradesh, Maharashtra, and Jharkhand have become Manyata-certified.

-We are also working with public and the private sector to bring Manyata to Rajasthan through the Utkrisht Impact Bond.
+We have also partnered with the government of Rajasthan and others to bring Manyata to the state through the Utkrisht Impact Bond.
 This innovative financing mechanism is the largest-and one of the first-development impact bonds focused on health.
-Today, almost 500 private providers across Uttar Pradesh, Maharashtra, Jharkhand, and Rajasthan have become Manyata-certified.
-The Government of Maharashtra is also committed to improving quality care in both private and public facilities and recently launched LaQshya-Manyata, a statewide initiative that pairs Manyata with the LaQshya public sector maternity care initiative to ensure women receive quality care no matter where they seek it.